cisagov/dotgov-home/pages/management/transfers.md

 ### Submit your request

-Fax your authorization letter to 540-301-0160 or email a copy to registrar@dotgov.gov.
+Fax your authorization letter to 540-301-0160 or email a copy to <registrar@dotgov.gov>.

 After we receive and verify both letters, the registry will be updated to reflect the transfer.